Örgryte New Church: History

-The architect was Adrian C. Peterson, and the builder was F O Peterson.
+The architect was Adrian C. Peterson, and the builder was F.O.
+Peterson.
 Work began in the summer of 1888, and the church was consecrated on July 6, 1890 by bishop Edvard Rodhe.
-The final cost was 226,000 SEK.
-Donations covered slightly more than 120,000 and the remaining sum was procured through a loan of SEK 50,000 and from the church fund.
+The final cost was 226,000 SEK, with donations covering slightly more than 120,000 SEK.
+The remaining amount was funded partially through the church's loan of SEK 50,000.

-The church is built in red Börringe Brick from Skåne, and did not receive electricity until 1908.
-The facades have rich tegelornering, stone moldings and forgings.
+The church was built in red Börringe Brick from Skåne, and it did not have electricity until 1908.
+The facades have rich tegelornering, stone moldings, and forgings.

+Due to the constraints of the site, the church is oriented northeast to southwest.
+It features a cruciform layout with exposed rafters and vaulted pentagonal chancels.
+The bell tower stands nearly 60 meters (197 feet) tall.

-A thorough restoration took place in 1937 under A. Forsséns line, and the pulpit was moved.
-In 1952, four painted circular windows of the chancel were transferred to the stands, while other painted korfönster (stained glass) from 1889, magazines were.
+An intense restoration took place in 1937 under a Forsséns line, and the pulpit was moved.
+In 1952, four painted circular windows of the chancel were transferred to the stands, while other painted korfönster (stained glass) from 1889.